Dublin1231/mcp-pdf-flow/README_EN.md

   }
 }
 ```
-*Note: Support JSONC (JSON with comments).
-If your editor reports an error, you can safely ignore it or use standard JSON (remove comments).*

 *Note:*
 *   *Windows users please use `/` or `\\` as path separators.*
 *   *`PDF_SEARCH_PATHS` is optional configuration for specifying extra PDF search paths.
 Separate multiple paths with `;` (Windows) or `:` (Mac/Linux).*